grepString/SuperSprayPaintMod/README.md

 ## Known Issues

-- The game saves normally, but if you try to exit via the in-game menu, the game will crash.
+- The game saves normally, but if you try to exit via the in-game menu after spawning cans at least once, the game will crash.
 While it *is* annoying, it's relatively harmless.

 ## Troubleshooting